iftikhar8/thesis/chapters/empirical/docs/empirical.md

 Huebert 2011 argue that perhaps ontogenetic vertical migration is gradual shift and not strict dichomoties.
 He also argues against strafitied nets for samplign behaviour.
   .e.g Irrison (2010) argues that increases with mean depth with ontoegny mayebe because the range of the fish is shown to increase.

-[Leis 2006] - towed studies capture less post-flexion etc as they have the ability to avoid catprue more than little ones - gear avoidance.
+[Leis 2006] - towed studies capture less post-flexion etc as they have the ability to avoid capture more than little ones - gear avoidance.

 Ignored eggs of these species.